sarvagyab/hash-password-manager/README.md

-# Password Management Library
+# Password Handling Library for Password Managers
-A general purpose library which provides industry standards defaults and easily extensible
+A general purpose library which uses industry standard defaults and is easily extensible to use different security measures as per user requirements.

 # API